 Come and try a Haggis Pie at the Boonah Pie Cart!
 Haggis is traditional Scottish Fayre and truly delicious.
 Be early for a Haggis Pie – always first flavour to sell out.
 The Pie Cart also offers a hearty beef pie and a scrumptious lamb pie.
 This unique Cart was built and handcrafted by Rick Stanfield, our local wheelwright who plies his rare trade in the Wheelwrighting Demonstration on Saturday & Sunday.

-The Teviot Clydesdale team of Clydesdales offer carriage rides in the main arena all weekend.
+The Teviot Clydesdale team of Clydesdales offer carriage rides during Clydesdale Spectacular week from Monday to Wednesday and in the main arena at the event.
 This ride might just transport you back to memories of the past if you’re old enough to remember when the horse and carriage were essential to country life; or simply be an amazing experience for a first time ride on a horse drawn carriage.
 The three abreast Clydesdales - Billy, Bobby & Bluey - will safely drive you around for a lasting memory of the Clydesdale Spectacular.

 The Scottish Caber Toss - what could be more fun than throwing a large pole of timber?
 The Caber Toss is a popular crowd highlight at the Clydesdale Spectacular, with all comers welcome to test their strength and accuracy.
 For the uninitiated, our very own Scotsman, Ken Scott, is on hand to coach prospective entrants in the readily mastered techniques.